Felipne87r/Cocoon-Community-Jingles/README.md

-# Cocoon Community jingles Pack #
+# Cocoon Community Jingles Pack #
 *Ethically sourced from the Cocoon community.*

 # About
 This jingle pack features a huge collection of jingles from creators in the Cocoon community (over 1,700 and counting!).
-Unlike certain other jingle repositories, all these jingles have been contributed with full permission and credit to their original creators and providers.
+Unlike certain other jingle repositories, all of these jingles have been contributed with full permission, and credit has been given to their original creators and providers.
 We feel it's important to credit the original providers of these jingles, as every creator has their own style.
 For that reason, we have credited each creator's name on each jingle to help you choose the style you like!

 If you would like to include these jingles in your own packs, you must ask permission from the original contributors.

-# Adding the repo to cocoon
+# Adding the repo to Cocoon
 In Cocoon, go to **Settings → Library & Data → Jingle Repositories** and add the repo as 	<sub>Flapperultra02/Cocoon-Community-Jingles</sub>

 After that, you can choose which jingle you want for individual games.